Fortinetics

 Is FedRAMP the same as DoD Impact Level 4 or IL5?

 No — DoD CC SRG Impact Levels 2–6 are a DoD overlay on top of FedRAMP.
-FedRAMP Moderate is roughly equivalent to IL2.
+FedRAMP Moderate (Class C) is roughly equivalent to IL2.
 IL4 and above add DoD-specific controls (US-citizen operators at IL5, GovCloud or equivalent region isolation, stricter ConMon).
 If your customer is a DoD component, FedRAMP alone is usually insufficient; the IL4/IL5 overlay is required.

 Can a compliance platform like Vanta or Drata handle FedRAMP?